 The authors would like to express their sincerest appreciation to the Donner Canadian Foundation and a group of friends of Peter F. Drucker for their financial support.
 In particular, we would like to thank Michael Walker, who originated the idea of developing an objective measure of performance for non-profit organizations.
 We would also like to thank Allan Gotlieb, Helen McLean, Patrick Luciani, Kate Bahen, and Brendan Calder for their personal commitment to this project.
-A special thank you should also be extended to Jason Clemens, Johanna Francis, and Sylvia LeRoy, whose work on the project was pivotal to its current success, and to Dr. Stephen Easton, Dr. Patrick Basham, Fazil Mihlar, Mark Law, Vanessa Schneider, Joel Emes, and Margaret Fietz for their comments, suggestions, and criticisms.
-Finally we are grateful to Kristin McCahon for her help in preparing this report.
-Special recognition also goes to Mirja van Herk for her able assistance in administering the Donner Awards Program from 2003 to 2006.
+A special thank you should also be extended to Jason Clemens, Johanna Francis, Sylvia LeRoy, and Karina Wood, whose work on the project was pivotal to its current success, and to Dr. Stephen Easton, Dr. Patrick Basham, Fazil Mihlar, Mark Law, Vanessa Schneider, Joel Emes, and Margaret Fietz for their comments, suggestions, and criticisms.
+Special recognition also goes to Jennifer Cooke for her assistance in administering the Donner Awards program.
+Finally, we are grateful to Kristin McCahon for her help in preparing this report.